 The Library will acknowledge receipt of gifts of tangible personal or real property in accordance with the federal tax law and will sign any IRS form or other documents necessary for the donor to obtain a tax deduction for such gifts, so long as such acknowledgment does not entail valuing the gift.

 To avoid conflicts of interest, the unauthorized practice of law, the rendering of investment advice, or the dissemination of income or estate tax advice, all donors of noncash gifts must acknowledge that the Library is not acting as a professional advisor, rendering opinions on the gift.
 All information concerning gift planning from the Library is to be for illustrative purposes only and is not to be relied upon in individual circumstances.
-The Library may require a letter of understanding from a donor of a property gift, along with proof of outside advice being rendered, before such a gift will be accepted.
+The Library may require a letter of understanding from a donor of a property gift, along with proof of outside advice being rendered to the donor, before such a gift will be accepted.

 II.
 Unacceptable Gifts